oaeproject/oaeproject.github.io/_posts/2015-12-15-looking-back-at-diwali.markdown

 <p>
     Using the combination of social media, active global participants, and the collaborative and interactive nature of OAE, we extended the week-long Diwali event past the grounds of Marist College.
-We were able to reach friends and family elsewhere by spreading a diverse, culture-rich experience with those around us…even if they were half way around the word!
+We were able to reach friends and family elsewhere by spreading a diverse, culture-rich experience with those around us ... even if they were half way around the word!
 </p>
 <p>
     It was clearly evident just how much this meant to the students, who worked countless hours, day in and day out, to make it a success.
 Many of them were amazed at how much it felt like home.
 </p>